nf-core/eager/docs/usage.md

 [configuration](https://github.com/nf-core/configs/blob/master/conf/pipeline/eager/shh.config).

-This pipeline-specific profile is automatically loaded if nf-core/eager detects we are running eager and specified the profile as `shh`.
+This pipeline-specific profile is automatically loaded if nf-core/eager detects we are running eager, and that we specified the profile as `shh`.

 ```txt
 // global 'fallback' parameters